agueguen-LR/NixOS-config/README.md

 sudo nixos-rebuild switch --flake .#<host>-kde
 ```

+## Profiles vs Hosts

+Every configuration is a combination of a profile and a host.
+In general (ideally), a profile should work as expected independently of the specific machine — meaning it should not depend on the user’s filesystem, username, location, language, etc.

+The host defines all these user/machine-specific parameters.
+You can share common settings between hosts using [hosts/shared-config.nix](./hosts/shared-config.nix), like username or language, while [each host](./hosts/laptop/default.nix) imports their own hardware-configuration and sets their own machine-id.

+The [hostSpec module](./modules/hostSpec.nix) is the only channel through which profiles and hosts communicate.
+It allows modules and profiles to access host-specific information (such as monitor info or username) during their configuration.
+This is the only module that must be imported by both hosts and profiles: hosts set its values, and profiles (or other modules) read them.

+Thanks to hostSpec, modules can be written to be host-independent and are therefore typically used within profiles.
+However, hosts can import modules directly if you want them to be available only for that specific host.
+Just keep the host–profile separation in mind — in many cases, it’s cleaner to create a new profile for a host than to add modules directly to the host definition.

 ## Impermanence

-These configurations are built around a system with [ZFS impermanence](https://grahamc.com/blog/erase-your-darlings), as such, the root directory is reset at every reboot and only the files in the /persist directory or managed by the [impermanence module](https://github.com/nix-community/impermanence) are kept.
+My hosts use [ZFS impermanence](https://grahamc.com/blog/erase-your-darlings), as such, the root directory is reset at every reboot and only the files in the /persist directory or managed by the [impermanence module](https://github.com/nix-community/impermanence) are kept.

 The filesystems are handled by [disko](https://github.com/nix-community/disko).